Step-by-step guidance with links to official sites and realistic payment timelines.

 After You Find Work

-Notify UIF immediately when you start new employment.
-Failing to do so is fraud and you’ll have to pay back benefits.
+Notify UIF immediately when you start working again.
+Failure to do so is fraud.

 The Bottom Line

-Remember: UIF is temporary assistance to help you get back on your feet.
-Use this time wisely to upskill, network, and find your next opportunity.
+Remember: UIF is temporary support.
+Use this time to upskill, network, and secure your next role.

-This guide is based on 2025 UIF regulations.
-Rules can change, so always verify current requirements on the official Department of Labour website.
+This guide reflects 2025 UIF regulations.
+Always confirm current requirements on the official Department of Labour website.